maztt/maztt/README.md

 <p align="right">Name is Júlio, but I think <strong>maztt</strong> also fits cool as my dev nickname.</p>
 <hr>

-    🎓 Student at Federal University of Goiás – Business Administration // ⌨️ Currently learning Software/Web Development by my own – and that means using some help from friends and free content  //
+    🎓 Student at Federal University of Goiás – Business Administration and Management // 🎓 Student at Descomplica College – System Analysis and Development // 🧩 Post-Junior //
-    🧩 I'm a Post-Junior – and that has a strong meaning // 🧠 I do think Coaching can change the way you think and conquer // 📅 Follow my daily #100DaysOfCode reports @ Twitter (link below) //
+    🧠 I do think Coaching can change the way you think and conquer // 📅 Follow my daily #100DaysOfCode reports @ Twitter (link below) //